BU-NU-CLOUD-F19/Interoperable_Container_Runtime/README.md

 * Implement and Demo check on Benchmark 5.1: Do not disable AppArmor Profile, across all in-scope Runtimes
 * Implement and Demo check on Benchmark 5.3: Restrict Linux Kernel Capabilities within containers, across all in-scope Runtimes

-Release #4 (due by Week 11):
+Release #4 (Completed):

+* Implement and Demo check on Benchmark 5.10 Limit memory usage for container (Scored)
-* Implement and Demo check on Benchmark 5.2: Verify SELinux security options, across all in-scope Runtimes
+* Implement and Demo check on Benchmark 5.11 Set container CPU priority appropriately (Scored)
-* Implement and Demo check on Benchmark 5.4: Do not use privileged containers, across all in-scope Runtimes
+* Implement and Demo check on Benchmark 5.24 Confirm cgroup usage (Scored)
 * Begin evaluating documentation for Container Images and Build File checks

 Release #5 (due by Week 12):